Executive Committee

 WEB SECRETARY

 A mathematician by training and employment, I took up metalwork and jewelry making at the Baltimore Jewelry Center in 2016 and discovered my particular passion for enameling there in the winter of 2019.
 In early 2020, I started working primarily with a kiln and basic tools in my home.
-I create artwork with the colors, textures, and structures of enamels and cold connections, experimenting with techniques and methods in my minimal home studio.
-I’m inspired by my mathematical background, my love for being in any and all bodies of water, and, most recently, the landscape of my current British home country, particularly the dramatic coastline which I literally incorporate into much of my work.
-While diverse in style and technique, my work is always bursting with color and texture.
+My creations are a vibrant mix of contemporary design and traditional enamelling, inspired by my mathematical background, love of water, British landscapes, and the materials with which I work.
+Working from my home studio, I experiment with colour, texture, and modularity, creating visually striking, interactive pieces.
+My jewellery often incorporates movement, encouraging engagement.

 Evangeline Long